 Drafted by Los Angeles Rams, 30th overall pick, 2nd round of the 1992 NFL draft

 Further Education: Business Management and Entrepreneurial Program Certificate,

 Stanford Graduate School of Business (2007)

 After playing football for a decade, Israel earned a Business Management and Entrepreneurial Program Certificate from both Harvard Business School and the Stanford Graduate School of Business.
-He currently works as a Business Development Executive for Milestone Partners, LLC in Charlotte, NC and as an insurance associate with AFLAC.
-From 2005-‐-‐-‐2007 Israel was a Financial Representative for Northwestern Mutual Financial Network.
+Steven is currently the Senior VP and Private Client Advisor with U.S. Trust.